bseverino/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+A function can be called on its own, while a method is assigned to an object and must be called with said object.

 3. What is closure?

+Closure is the idea that a function can look outside of it's own scope for context, but cannot look inside any of its own child functions.

 4. Describe the four rules of the 'this' keyword.

+When used on the global scope, 'this' refers to the window, or returns 'undefined' when using strict mode.

+When using implicit binding, 'this' refers to the element that is to the left of the dot when being called.

+When using explicit binding, you use '.call', '.apply', or '.bind' to explicitly state what 'this' is referring to.

+When using new binding, you use 'new' to construct a new object, which is then what 'this' refers to.

 5. Why do we need super() in an extended class?

+'super()' allows the parent properties to be passed down to its child.

 ## Project Set up